aarohmankad/ml_journey/house_prices/README.md

 Here is the vectorized implementation of the Gradient Descent Algorithm I used.
 I set my learning rate to 0.1 and chose to iterate the Algorithm 1500 times.
+(The learning rate and iterations were tweaked several times until I settled on values that converged relatively quickly.)

 ![Gradient Descent Algorithm]( http://latex.codecogs.com/svg.latex?\theta=\theta-\frac{\alpha}{m}(X^T*(X\theta-y) )